Editor's note: This page was last updated Oct. 5, 2018.

 The fallout was swift: Officers were accused of a cover-up, the top cop was fired, and the U.S. Justice Department launched a probe into the city’s police department.

-WBEZ Chicago and the Chicago Tribune teamed up to make a podcast that examines the shooting, the fallout, and the trial.
-Get the backstory with our first episodes and stay tuned for coverage as the trial proceeds.
+WBEZ Chicago and the Chicago Tribune teamed up to make a podcast that examined the shooting, the fallout, and the trial.
+Hear what led the city to this moment, and how the trial unfolded.

 Here are answers to some of the most commonly asked questions about the shooting and trial.